 86 On one long term consulting assignment, I helped a hospital earn $730 million more in revenue in 53 weeks than they were when I got there, raising their daily revenue from $1.9 million to $3.9 million a day.
 How many people do you know who can say that?

 88 My favorite sports teams are all over the place, based on the factors in play at the time.
 I’m a Red Sox fan because I lived in northern Maine when I started watching the sport for real, but I’m both a Willie Mays fan because that was Dad’s favorite player and a Roberto Clemente fan because… just because.
-I used to be a Dallas Cowboys fan because my dad’s favorite football player was Bob Hayes and I was born there.
-Now I pull for the Syracuse Orange teams, but I’ll take a look at the New York Jets (I don’t know why lol) I’m a Los Angeles Lakers fan because I was a Wilt Chamberlain fan, and when I started learning about basketball that was his team.
-And I’m a Kansas City Chiefs fan because I was living there when they won the Super Bowl.
-I don’t watch hockey anymore but when I was a kid I loved the Boston Bruins because of Bobby Orr and Phil Esposito.
-In general, these days I watch very few sports unless one of my teams is playing, but I still read about them all the time.
+I used to be a Dallas Cowboys fan because my dad’s favorite football player was Bob Hayes and I was born there, but I’m not anymore because of Jerry Jones.
+I pull for the Syracuse Orange teams, but I’ll take a look at the New York Jets (I don’t know why lol).
+I’m a Los Angeles Lakers fan because I was a Wilt Chamberlain fan, and when I started learning about basketball that was his team.
+And I’m a Kansas City Chiefs fan because I was living there when they won their first Super Bowl.
+I don’t watch hockey anymore but when I was a kid I loved the Boston Bruins because of Bobby Orr and Phil Esposito (I had both of their hockey sticks).
+These days I watch very few sports unless one of my teams is playing, but I still read about them all the time.

 89 I started writing for other people in 2009.
 To date I’ve written and gotten paid for 15 other people’s blogs.
 Including my own blogs and articles I’ve written for myself and others by now I’m up around 6,000 or so articles all told that are online or in magazines.

 90 I don’t like bugs, and hate being around much nature because of them.
 I can’t even stand seeing pictures of them on TV or on the internet, or even on cans of bug spray.
-And yes, to me butterflies are bugs.
+To me butterflies are bugs.
 Lol

 91 I don’t have a lot of real friends, but those I have I’ve known a very long time.
 I’m loyal to my friends to a fault, and they are to me as well.
 My ethics, in order, are loyalty, trustworthiness, and honesty.
 Those things take time to build up, and any time I haven’t followed through on that, I’ve been disappointed.